VivekGangurde/HR-Analytics---Project/README.md

 Dataset Link - IBM HR Analytics Employee Attrition & Performance

-Made a WEB API using Flask framework and deployed it on Heroku cloud platform.
+Made a WEB API using FAST framework and deployed it on Streamlit cloud platform.
 Below is the link to access the API.

 Web API - Employee Attrition